JAXY1304/Wazuh-SOC-Home-Lab/docs/Installation.md

 This guide explains how to build the Wazuh SOC Home Lab from scratch using Docker, Ubuntu, Kali Linux, and Suricata IDS.

-The goal is to create a practical Security Operations Center (SOC) lab for security monitoring, threat detection, and incident investigation.
+The objective is to create a practical Security Operations Center (SOC) lab for security monitoring, threat detection, incident investigation, and detection engineering.

 ---